Cattle dip vat and holding pen repairs

 - Submission Method: Email to james.g.roloff@usda.gov.

-- Submission Package: Must include the quote page, demonstration of relevant experience, and past performance information.
+- Submission Package: Must include the quote page, demonstration of relevant experience (structural metal, metal fencing/gates, painting, concrete), and past performance information.

 - Evaluation Criteria: Quotes will be evaluated on a highest technically rated basis with a fair and reasonable price.
-Technical acceptability (relevant experience) and past performance are key factors; no tradeoffs between price and non-price factors will be considered.
+No tradeoffs between price and non-price factors will be considered.
+Technical acceptability and past performance are key factors.